-The author is grateful to Dr. M. Matsumoto of Okayama University for the initial configurations of methane hydrate.
+The author is grateful to Dr. M. Matsumoto of Okayama University for the initial configurations of the ice and hydrate structures.
 He thanks Dr. Y. Zempo for collaborations on the classical molecular dynamics code and the spectrum analysis code for the maximum entropy method.
 Also, he thanks Dr. S. Nakatani and Dr. M. Sato for useful discussions of methane hydrate experiments.
 The computation is performed by the NEC SX-Aurora TSUBASA and the Intel LX Server of National Institute of Fusion Science in Toki City, Japan.